MiningHQ/miner-controller/README.md

 connect to for control and feedback.
 It runs in the background and communicates with MiningHQ to control your mining operations.

+This service must be installed by the MiningHQ Miner Manager.

+## License

 The software is licensed under the GNU GPL v3, you can find the [full license](LICENSE) in the root of this repository.